 The addition of the 0.55T Magnetom Free.Max at the Advanced MRI Centre at St Thomas’ Hospital expands research capabilities and exploits currently existing facilities, such as a radio frequency coil laboratory.
 The research team at King’s College London plans to use the lower field of 0.55T for imaging research into areas that are more challenging for MRI at 1.5T and above, such as respiratory imaging, interventional radiology and scanning patients with implants.

 The system features an 80cm bore, providing a more comfortable scanning experience for claustrophobic and bariatric patients, increasing the likelihood of participation in studies.

 Head of the School of Biomedical Engineering and Imaging Sciences Professor Sebastien Ourselin said: “The Magnetom Free.Max MRI is a prime example of how our school effectively works with industry to engineer better health.
 Together with Siemens Healthineers, we are ultimately creating more healthcare opportunities for clinicians, equipping them with technology necessary to better deliver patient care, not only in standard hospital settings, but also within resource limited areas in the broader community.”

 Picture: With King’s College London director of clinical and research imaging operations Dr Sharon Giles (second left) and advanced MRI radiographer Pip Bridgen (fourth left) are Siemens Healthineers GB&I MR application specialist Chris Kasap, diagnostic imaging business lead Matt Gibson and regional sales manager Mitch Harrold.

-See the full report on page 2 of the September 2022 issue of RAD Magazine.
+Published on page 2 of the September 2022 issue of RAD Magazine.